Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Two L-brackets form a timing belt clamp:

-* Connect two L-brackets using two 12mm bolts and two lock nuts.
+* Connect two L-brackets with two 12mm bolts and two lock nuts.
 * Put one end of the timing belt between the L-brackets and fasten it with the lock nuts.
 Ensure that the smooth side of the belt faces in the same direction as the lock nuts and that the L-brackets face in the direction of